Stateless sisters are in school, thanks to RYTHM Foundation-DHRRA Malaysia initiative

 DHRRA or Development of Human Resources for Rural Areas, is a Malaysian non-governmental organisation which has been tirelessly working to address statelessness in the country since 2007.
 RYTHM Foundation collaborates with DHRRA to enroll stateless and undocumented children in school and supports them with financial aid to help them stay in school.

-With the support of the fund established by RYTHM Foundation, DHRAA was able to help pay for Jasmine and Juliana’s schooling relieving their aunt of the financial burden, given her own financial constraints.
+With the support of the fund established by RYTHM Foundation, DHRAA was able to help pay for Sarah and Melinda’s schooling relieving their aunt of the financial burden, given her own financial constraints.

 The purpose of the support from RF and DHRRA is not just to provide financial aid but also to reduce the dropout rate of stateless children from school.